-ELIGIBILITY FOR ADMISSION: A lawyer applying for admission to the bar of this court must be licensed to practice law by the licensing authority of one of the fifty states, the District of Columbia, or a territory of the United States, and if licensed by a licensing authority other than the State of Texas, then an attorney must also be a member in good standing of a United States district court.
+ELIGIBILITY FOR ADMISSION: A lawyer applying for admission to the bar of this court must be licensed to practice law by the licensing authority of one of the fifty states, the District of Columbia, or a territory of the United States.
 The attorney shall file an application on a form prescribed by the court, accompanied by payment of the fee set by order of the court.
 Local Rule 83.1.A,C, S.D.
 Texas.
 Download the Application Form.
-Applicants are encouraged to submit their applications and pay the fee using our CM/ECF Document Filing System by following these instructions.
+Applicants are encouraged to submit their applications and pay the fee electronically by following these instructions.

 Each application for admission filed with the clerk shall be accompanied by:

-2. If applicable, a Certificate of Good Standing (not more than 90 days old) from another federal court.
+3. An attorney who is not licensed by the State of Texas must submit a Certificate of Good Standing (not more than 90 days old) from another Federal Court.

 SUBMISSION OF APPLICATION:

-Applicants are encouraged to submit their applications and pay the fee using our CM/ECF Document Filing System by following these instructions.
+Applicants are encouraged to submit their applications and pay the fee electronically by following these instructions.